Health Care Waste Classification Using Deep Learning Aligned with Nepal's Bin Color Guidelines

 \section{Results and Discussion}

-The experiments results are shown in Table \ref{tab:model_comparison} where YOLOv5-s, EfficientNet-B0 and EfficientNet-B0 outperformed MobileNetV3-S and ResNeXt-50 in most metrics.
-YOLOv5-s showed better performance than other but fell behind the inference time with the YOLOv8-n model.
-YOLOv5-s achieved the highest accuracy of 95.06\%, whereas the ResNeXt-50 achieved 74.51\% accuracy making it least accurate.
+The experiment's results are shown in Table \ref{tab:model_comparison}.
+YOLOv5-s, YOLOv8-n and EfficientNet-B0 outperformed MobileNetV3-S and ResNeXt-50 in most metrics.
+YOLOv5-s showed better performance than others but fell behind the YOLOv8-n model in inference time.
+YOLOv5-s achieved the highest accuracy of 95.06\%; in comparison, the ResNeXt-50 achieved 74.51\% accuracy making it the least accurate.
 MobileNetV3-s is quite competitive but fell short behind the top performers.

-YOLOv8-n and YOLOv5-s showed lower inference time than others and better results in accuracy, precision, recall, or F1-score are priorities followed by EfficientNet-B0.
-In the real world where inference time is crucial, YOLO (v5-s/ v8-n) models are the best choice.
+YOLOv8-n and YOLOv5-s showed lower inference time than other models and they achieved better results across accuracy, precision, recall, or F1-score are priorities followed by EfficientNet-B0.
+In real world applications where inference time is crucial, YOLO (v5-s/ v8-n) models are the best choice.
 The training time of EfficientNet-B0 is much higher compared to other models along with the model size.

-The repeated ANOVA measures across 5 folds confirmed the highly significant effect of the model on the performance metrics; significant difference between metrics themselves and the interaction between model and metrics was also highly significant.
-These results indicate the choice of model and type of evaluation metric can both influence the performance results suggesting some models perform better on specific metrics than others.
-The model performance comparison across various models using different metrics can be seen in Figure \ref{fig:model_comparision_metrics}, where it’s clear seen that YOLO models were outperforming.
+The repeated ANOVA measures across the 5 stratified folds confirmed the highly significant effect of the model on the performance metrics.
+A significant difference between metrics themselves and the interaction between model and metrics was also highly significant.
+These results indicate that both the choice of model and type of evaluation metric can influence the performance, suggesting some models perform better on specific metrics than others.
+The model performance comparison across various models using different metrics can be seen in Figure \ref{fig:model_comparision_metrics}, which clearly shows that the YOLO models were outperforming the rest.

+Our results were compared with the study that introduced the Medical Waste Dataset 4.0 shown in Table \ref{tab:study_comparison}.

+While the work by Bruno et al. achieved a high accuracy of 99.45\% with EfficientNet-B0, its scope was limited to only seven classes.
+Our approach, utilizing the YOLOv5-s model, reached an accuracy of 95.06\% on a significantly more challenging 23-class task, demonstrating robust and scalable performance.
+These results set a new standard for detailed medical waste sorting and confirm that YOLO models are useful for real-time sorting.

-From our experiment, we found YOLOv5-s performed well and is deployed in a huggingface for real-world classification of waste images with bin mapping based on Nepal’s guidelines\footnote{\url{https://huggingface.co/spaces/iamsuman/medical-waste-detector}}.
+From our experiment, we found that YOLOv5-s performed well and is deployed in a Hugging Face space for real-world classification of waste images with bin mapping based on Nepal's guidelines\footnote{\url{https://huggingface.co/spaces/iamsuman/medical-waste-detector}}.
 Figure \ref{fig:model_deployment} shows a sample HCW image being classified with bin color.